josemacenteno/CarND-PID-Control-Project/Reflection.md

 ## Final Values
 The final PID values selected by default where calculated manually tuning with a constant throttle of 0.3.

+Note you can pass exactly 3 floating values to the ./pid executable and play around with your own initialization.
+If nothing is passed, then the kp, ki, and kd gains are initialized to known good values obtained through manual tuning.